gradle/gradle-build-action/README.md

 ### Cache debugging and analysis

 A report of all cache entries restored and saved is printed to the Job Summary when saving the cache entries.
-This report can provide valuable insignt into how much cache space is being used.
+This report can provide valuable insight into how much cache space is being used.

 It is possible to enable additional debug logging for cache operations.
 You do via the `GRADLE_BUILD_ACTION_CACHE_DEBUG_ENABLED` environment variable: